dlab-berkeley/Python-Data-Visualization-Legacy/README.md

 Materials for teaching the visualization workshop at UC Berkeley's D-Lab.

+## Outline

+For this workshop, we'll provide an introduction to visualization with Python.
+We'll cover visualization theory and plotting with Matplotlib and Seaborn, working through examples in a Jupyter (formerly IPython) notebook.
+The following plot types will be covered:

+* line
+* bar
+* scatter
+* boxplot

+We'll also learn about styles and customizing plots.

+Throughout the workshop, we'll discuss the plot types best suited for particular kinds of data.

+Basic familiarity with Python *is* assumed.

 ## Set Up

 For this workshop we'll be using a Jupyter notebook.
 (An IPython notebook will be provided for attendees who are not yet on IPython 3.0.0 or above.)